Aperocky/market-transactions-engine/readme.md

 ## Market Transactions Engine.

-A market engine to determine price and fulfill orders based on supply and demands.
+A market engine to determine price and fulfill orders based on supply and demand.
+This is designed for utilization as an embedded market engine in discrete simulations/games.

 ### How it works

-The market is simulated by discrete `Order`s, which takes this form:
+The market is simulated by discrete `Order`, which takes this form:

     interface Order {
         orderId: string;